duartemelo/IPMADiscordBot/README.md

 ## Setup

-**In order to help to develop this bot and code and test by yourself, you must:**
+**In order to help to develop this bot and code or test it by yourself, you must:**

 - Install all dependencies (python-dotenv, discord, psycopg2);
 - Create a .env file with the token for your bot